tomasfearon/milestoneCctvConverter/README.md

 Background
 ===============================
 30 days worth of CCTV footage from multiple cameras was required from a crime scene.
 Because of the volume of footage, the Milestone CCTV unit could not export video as .avi files without crashing.
+The occupant therefore could only provide an export in the proprietary format used by the unit.

 The export provided by the occupant contained a 'Mediadatabase' directory, with several sub-folders.
 Each of these sub-folders contained another sub-folder named by the date the recording started.
-For example
+For example:

 	  Mediadatabase/
 		00075F8F646F_1/